Yann39/self-hosted/README.md

 - exposes ports `80` and `443` to receive incoming HTTP/HTTPS requests
 - defines a `traefik-net` **network** (which will have to be shared with the services that will use Traefik)
+- defines an environment variable to hold the DNS provider access token to be able to issue Let's Encrypt certificates through DNS challenge
 - defines an HTTP **router** that will match `traefik.example.com` URL on our `websecure` **entrypoint** to point to our service
 - defines `httpsonly` **router** and **middleware** responsible for automatically redirecting HTTP requests to HTTPS
-- defines an environment variable to hold the DNS provider access token to be able to issue Let's Encrypt certificates through DNS challenge
 - configures `dashboard` and `api` routers to use secure HTTPS endpoint with our certificate resolver to generate related Let's Encrypt certificates
 - secures dashboard and API endpoints by defining a `auth` middleware that will handle basic authentication (from _credentials.txt_ file)
+- defines a `vpn-whitelist` **middleware** responsible for whitelisting IPs, so that it can be used by services that will be exposed to the internet to allow only local traffic and
+  VPN traffic

+> [!NOTE]
+> For IP whitelist, we allow 2 IP ranges :
+> - The local IP range : IPs assigned to the devices on your local network (computer, mobile devices, ...)
+> - The Traefik Docker bridge network IP range : IPs assigned by Docker to any container in the Traefik network
+>
+> Requests from the local network will come with a local address assigned by the router DHCP, and will be accepted.
+> Requests from the internet through VPN will go through PiHole and be redirected to Traefik and thus come with a Traefik Docker network assigned IP address, and will be accepted.
+> Requests from the internet without VPN will come with the public IP address and will be rejected as it will not match any whitelisted address.

 ### Generate basic authentication credentials